 During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks pertaining to the Workforce Training Program (WFT): Continued providing capacity building and support initiatives to subrecipients during interactive workshops and sessions, to ensure the entities follow all federal and local requirements and regulations and provide support to unemployed and underemployed residents to gain new abilities throughout job training in skill areas related to the island recovery efforts.
 Subrecipients continued with outreach efforts to promote their funded projects among individuals interested in obtaining the skills required to gain employment within Puerto Rico's labor force.
 These efforts have helped to capture engagement with individuals who applied to the program with the receival of 4,626 applications as of March 2023.
 The launch of the Participants Information Portal (also known as the System of Record) has helped the program identify duplicates and insufficient data of beneficiaries that in previous QPR reports were counted more than once by the subrecipients as program beneficiaries who initiated or completed courses.
-The program has better-defined data on the program beneficiaries' demographics as well as on the service areas impacted by the Program.
+The program.
 WFT subrecipients have reported 1,741 beneficiaries that have completed courses and received certifications in their respective fields such as construction, tourism, technology, manufacturing, and healthcare, among others.
 A total of 640 additional students have been accepted to the Program and are expected to complete their training during the next reporting period.
 We continue enforcing the subrecipients to make full use of the Participants Information Portal as the official tool to record the intake and eligibility review process.

-This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total Low/Mod% of Persons 1069 304 1604 1647/8428 389/8427 2267/16855 89.81
+This Rep ort Period Cu Cumulative Actual Total / Expected Low Mod Total Low Mod Total Low/Mod% of Persons 1069 304 1604 1647/8428 389/8427 2267/16855 89.81